Sometimes I think Google deserves more credit.

-This is not a defense of Google+, rather the company’s overall approach and success online in recent years.
+This is not a defense of Google+, anti-trust issues facing the company, or the apparent sunsetting of Feedburner.
+Rather, more admiration for the company’s overall approach and success online in recent years.

-I felt this way when I learned the company had scrapped its facial recognition technology because the negative uses outweighed the good.
+When I learned Google had scrapped its facial recognition technology because the negative uses outweighed the good, I felt they were the better player of the big companies operating in this space.
 It’s not an isolated incident.

 Google changed its privacy earlier this year, uniting its many disparate policies across different products into one holistic company-wide statement.
 The company waged an extensive public relations and advertising effort to explain the new policy to the general public.